Mojaffar-Shaikh/EDA-_IMDb-1000-Movies-Analysis/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Following are the pointers have been taken into considerations for the analysis:

-i.
-Yearly release trend analysis ii.
-Yearly revenue trend analysis iii.
-Genre analysis iv.
-Director analysis
+- Yearly release trend analysis
+- Yearly revenue trend analysis
+- Genre analysis
+- Director analysis
-v.
-Actor analysis
+- Actor analysis
-vi.
-Viewers & critics analysis
+- Viewers & critics analysis

 For detailed analysis, insights, codes, graphs, observations, conclusions & actionable insights, please refer to the project